Curious about what steel wallet to buy?

-Privacy Pro's Billfodl is made from stainless steel (grade 316), which makes it a very tough wallet that is particularly resistant to corrosion.
+Privacy Pro's Billfodl is made from stainless steel (grade 316), which makes it a very tough wallet that is particularly corrosion resistant.
 At $99, it is a great choice for the hodler who wants value for money without compromising on quality.
 And best of all, they are the only backup that offers a 125% money back guarantee for life (yes, they pay you if you don't like it)!

 The original stainless steel backup, Cryptosteel is made from stainless steel (grade 304).
 It sells for $90, so it quite a bit more expensive than the alternatives.
 They also sell another version called the Capsule for $163 that uses a slightly different backup method.

 ColdTi is, as the name implies, a titanium wallet.
 That makes it one of the most durable wallets on our list, which is surprising considering the low price point.
 But there's one major drawback.

 It’s important to remember that anyone who finds your steel backup would have access to your coins.
-After all, the whole point of the steel wallet is to backup a recovery seed which you use to get your coins back if you lose your wallet or it is destroyed.
+After all, the whole point of the steel wallet is to backup a recovery seed which you use to get your bitcoins and altcoins back if you lose your wallet or it is destroyed.

 Therefore, you need to make sure that your steel wallet is always somewhere no one else would find it.
 At the very least, make sure it is somewhere that only people you trust could find it.
 You may even want to instruct your spouse or significant others that they can use this device to access your funds in the case of your death.

-The point is, steel wallets are mostly only meant to protect your seed phrases from fire and water damage.
+The point is, steel wallets are mostly only meant to protect your Bitcoin seed from fire and water damage.